My kids are killing my back – Struggling with back pain?

 8+ hours a day Monday to Friday at your desk, with weekends packed full of child related activity can be a challenging balancing act.

-• Chasing then through soft play (you thought you were flexible!)
+• Chasing them through soft play (you thought you were flexible!)

 • Sweeping lego off the floor (while wincing in pain)

-• Leaning over bath tub (then struggling to return to an upright position)
+• Leaning over the bath (then struggling to straighten back up)

 The easiest and most sensible action to take is preventative.
 Here are some top tips if you are struggling with back pain.